Keflavík International Airport is located about 50 km away from Reykjavík and there are various ways to get to and from the airport.

 Getting from Keflavík Airport By Taxi

-If you want to book an airport taxi transfer in advance, I recommend you contact a little company called Icelandic Taxi Tours.
-I’m a bit biased since it’s run by my dad but the service is reliable, he’ll go out of his way to help you with whatever you need and his car is big and comfy.
+If you want to book an airport taxi transfer in advance you can do that here.
+I’m a bit biased when it comes to this option because the company is run by my dad but the service is reliable, he’ll go out of his way to help you with whatever you need and his car is big and comfy.
 He can also comfortably accommodate wheelchair users.

 First of all, you could try to hitchhike.
 Hitchhiking is pretty common and safe in Iceland but I don’t know how easy it is to get a ride on this particular route so you might have to walk a long way with all your luggage.
 Alternatively, you might want to try befriend whoever sits next to you on the plane and if he or she is a local, there’s a good chance their car will be at the airport or that they have a ride waiting for them when you land.
 People are nice, they might offer you a ride.